-- During 2011, approximately 80% of premiums collected in 2011 by carriers in Colorado went directly to the cost of providing healthcare services.
-Approximately 20% of premiums were used for administrative expenses and producer commissions. - Colorado employees paid 20% of the total premium for single coverage and 31% for family coverage, compared to national figures of 21% for single coverage and 26% for family coverage. - The number of private employers in Colorado that offer health plans and self-insure at least one of their plans has increased from 26% in 1998, to 35.2% in 2011.
-This 9.2% increase is less than the rate nationwide, which increased from 26.9% in 1998, to 36.9% in 2011.
-Employer-funded or self-insured plans are often called "ERISA" plans as they are regulated by the federal government under the Employees' Retirement Income Security Act (ERISA). - The top 10 largest health insurers make up 69% of the market share in Colorado.
-There are approximately 450 health insurers doing business in Colorado. - In preparation of ACA requirements the Division created a new web-site devoted to health insurance questions and issues, and transparency in Division processes.
-Consumers can visit www.dora.colorado.gov/healthinsurance to find information on health insurance, premium rate review (including searching for rate filings, commenting on rate filings and being able to register to receive emails on future rate filings), federal health reform, and other topics.
+- During 2013, approximately 81.9% of premiums collected in Colorado went directly to the cost of providing healthcare services.
+Approximately 15.6% of premiums were used for administrative expenses and producer commissions.
+Pg32 - Colorado employees paid 21% of the total premium for single coverage and 26% for family coverage, compared to 21% for single coverage and 28% for family coverage, nationally.
+Pg26 - The percentage of private employers in Colorado that offer health plans and self-insure at least one of their plans in Colorado has spikes at 40.6% in 2008 and 41.2% in 2012 falling to 34.7% in 2013.
+These spikes are significant compared to the percentage nationwide, which has seen a steady increase from 34.2% in 2008 to 37.6% in 2013.
+Employer-funded or self-insured plans are often called "ERISA" plans as they are regulated by the federal government under the Employees' Retirement Income Security Act (ERISA).
+Pg20 - The top 10 largest health insurers make up 74% of the market share in Colorado.
+There are approximately 450 health insurers doing business in Colorado.
+Pg36